repoalpha/test_gpu/README.md

 ## useage

-The script requires to arguments as shown below
+The script requires 2 arguments as shown below

 python test_gpu.py gpu 1000

-This set the gpu up to run a 1000 x 1000 matrix operation.
+This sets the 'gpu' up to run a '1000 x 1000' matrix operation.
 You could substitute in cpu for gpu.

 Its worth noting that for small matrix operations the CPU will be quicker, as the io overhead limits the performance of the GPU but as the matrix (tehsor) size grows the gpu will be quicker.